scspinney/sokoban-solver/README.md

 # sokoban-solver
 Sokoban solver written in python with accompanying SLURM scripts.
-Modified from: https://github.com/KnightofLuna/sokoban-solver/blob/master/sokoban.py
+Modified from: https://github.com/KnightofLuna/sokoban-solver/blob/master/sokoban.py.

+**Note**

+This will only run properly on Sokoban-small-v0 levels of size 7.
+The output of the algorithm would just need to be adjusted.

 ## Installtion on SLURM